May 05, 2017

 “I wonder what the weather looks like there.”

-A new campus weather station, located on the roof of the Mark Jefferson Science Complex, now offers a grand view of campus conditions, along with a variety of other data that can track our area’s ever-changing weather picture.
+A campus weather station, located on the roof of the Mark Jefferson Science Complex, now offers a grand view of campus conditions, along with a variety of other data that can track our area’s ever-changing weather picture.

-The new weather station has observations of precipitation, relative humidity, temperature, wind speed, wind direction, a lightning detection array, and an HD camera that provides streaming time-lapse views of the walkway and surrounding buildings from the Mark Jefferson Science Complex to the Student Center.
+The station has observations of precipitation, relative humidity, temperature, wind speed, wind direction, a lightning detection array, and an HD camera that provides streaming time-lapse views of the walkway and surrounding buildings from the Mark Jefferson Science Complex to the Student Center.

 The station is part of the Weather Bug network of more than 8,000 weather stations around the country, and can be seen at its specific Weather Bug link or by a downloadable app for Android and IOS systems.

-The weather station, which became operational last fall, has been installed to support research and laboratory courses taught in the Earth Science, Earth Science Education, and the Environmental Science and Society Interdisciplinary (ENVI) programs, said Tom Kovacs, a professor of meteorology at Eastern and director of the ENVI program.
+The weather station, which became operational last year, has been installed to support research and laboratory courses taught in the Earth Science, Earth Science Education, and the Environmental Science and Society Interdisciplinary (ENVI) programs, said Tom Kovacs, a professor of meteorology at Eastern and director of the ENVI program.

 There is also a display case with the station’s weather data in the basement (rock level) of The Mark Jefferson Building and in the Oceanography, Climatology, and Weather Lab in 217 Mark Jefferson.

 About Eastern Michigan University